Local Differential Privacy for Distributed Stochastic Aggregative Optimization with Guaranteed Optimality: Locally Differentially Private Distributed Aggregative Optimization Algorithm

-We propose Algorithm~\ref{algorithm1} to solve the stochastic aggregative optimization problem~\eqref{primal} while ensuring rigorous $\epsilon_{i}$-LDP with a finite cumulative privacy budget in the infinite time horizon.
-The injected DP noises satisfy the following assumption: \begin{assumption} For each agent $i\in[m]$ and at any time $t\in\mathbb{N}$, each element of DP-noise vectors $\boldsymbol{\vartheta}_{i}^{t}$, $\chi_{i}^{t}$, and $\zeta_{i}^{t}$ follows Laplace distributions $\text{Lap}(\frac{\sigma_{i,x}}{\sqrt{2}(t+1)^{\varsigma_{i,x}}})$, $\text{Lap}(\frac{\sigma_{i,y}}{\sqrt{2}(t+1)^{\varsigma_{i,y}}})$, and $\text{Lap}(\frac{\sigma_{i,z}}{\sqrt{2}(t+1)^{\varsigma_{i,z}}})$, respectively, where $\sigma_{i,x}$, $\sigma_{i,y}$, and $\sigma_{i,z}$ are positive constants and the rates of noise variances satisfy with $v_{x},v_{y},v_{z}\in(0,1)$ being the decaying rates of the stepsizes $\lambda_{x}^{t}$, $\lambda_{y}^{t}$ and $\lambda_{z}^{t}$, respectively, in Algorithm~\ref{algorithm1}. \end{assumption} In line 6 of Algorithm \ref{algorithm1}, we use dynamic average-consensus-based gradient descent to enable each agent $i$ to estimate the optimization variables of all other agents, i.e., $\boldsymbol{x}_{i}^{t}\!=\!\col\{x_{i(1)}^{t},\cdots,x_{i}^{t},\cdots,x_{i(m)}^{t}\}$, where $x_{i}^{t}$ denotes agent $i$'s optimization variable and $x_{i(j)}^{t}$ denotes its estimate of agent $j$'s optimization variable for all $j\!\neq\!i$ and $j\!\in\![m]$.
-This estimation of neighbors' optimization variables is an important novelty in our design (absent in all existing distributed aggregative optimization algorithms~\cite{lixiuxian1, personalized1,Carnevale1,yipeng,Carnevale2,wenguanghui2,wang2024momentum,cai2024distributed,mengmin,zhou2025distributed,zhang2025distributed,li2025distributed,huang2025distributed,lixiuxian2,wenguanghui1,yang2024class}), and it is key to ensuring a finite cumulative privacy budget in the infinite time horizon.
-Specifically, by employing average-consensus on $\boldsymbol{x}_{i}^{t}$, we can ensure a diminishing algorithmic sensitivity (see Eq.~\eqref{4T121}), which, combined with meticulously designed diminishing DP-noise variances, can ensure a finite cumulative privacy budget in the infinite time horizon (see Eq.~\eqref{4T19}).
+The injected DP noises satisfy the following assumption: \begin{assumption} For each agent $i\in[m]$ and at any time $t\in\mathbb{N}$, each element of DP-noise vectors $\boldsymbol{\vartheta}_{i}^{t}$, $\chi_{i}^{t}$, and $\zeta_{i}^{t}$ follows Laplace distributions $\text{Lap}(\frac{\sigma_{i,x}}{\sqrt{2}(t+1)^{\varsigma_{i,x}}})$, $\text{Lap}(\frac{\sigma_{i,y}}{\sqrt{2}(t+1)^{\varsigma_{i,y}}})$, and $\text{Lap}(\frac{\sigma_{i,z}}{\sqrt{2}(t+1)^{\varsigma_{i,z}}})$, respectively, where $\sigma_{i,x}$, $\sigma_{i,y}$, and $\sigma_{i,z}$ are positive constants and the rates of noise variances satisfy { with $v_{x}$, $v_{y}$, and $v_{z}$ being the decaying rates of the stepsizes $\lambda_{x}^{t}$, $\lambda_{y}^{t}$ and $\lambda_{z}^{t}$, respectively, in Algorithm~\ref{algorithm1}.} \end{assumption} {\begin{remark} The stepsizes in Algorithm~\ref{algorithm1}, i.e., $\lambda_{x}^{t}$, $\lambda_{y}^{t}$, and $\lambda_{z}^{t}$, can be hard-coded offline in all agents' programs, and hence, do not require any adjustment or coordination among agents during algorithmic implementation.
+Furthermore, since the stepsizes can be hard-coded prior to algorithmic implementation, heterogeneity in stepsizes across agents can be fully avoided and therefore does not to be considered in our design.
+In addition, we note that all noise parameters in Algorithm~\ref{algorithm1}, i.e.,~$\sigma_{i,x}$, $\sigma_{i,y}$, $\sigma_{i,z}$, $\varsigma_{i,x}$, $\varsigma_{i,y}$, and $\varsigma_{i,z}$, can be locally selected by each agent $i$ based on its own practical privacy needs.
+Hence, our algorithm is inherently robust to heterogeneous noise parameters across agents. \end{remark}} In line 6 of Algorithm \ref{algorithm1}, we use dynamic average-consensus-based gradient descent to enable each agent $i$ to estimate the optimization variables of all other agents, i.e., $\mathbf{x}_{i}^{t}\!=\!\col\{{\rm x}_{i(1)}^{t},\cdots,x_{i}^{t},\cdots,{\rm x}_{i(m)}^{t}\}$, where $x_{i}^{t}$ denotes agent~$i$'s true optimization variable and ${\rm x}_{i(j)}^{t}$ denotes its estimate of agent $j$'s optimization variable for all $j\!\neq\!i$ and $j\!\in\![m]$. {(Here, each agent $i$'s estimate of its own optimization variable coincides with the variable itself, i.e., ${\rm x}_{i(i)}^{t}\!=\!x_{i}^{t}$.
+Hence, we directly use $x_{i}^{t}$ to represent agent $i$'s estimate of its own optimization variable throughout the paper.)} This estimation of neighbors' optimization variables is an important novelty in our design (absent in all existing distributed aggregative optimization algorithms~\cite{lixiuxian1, personalized1,Carnevale1,yipeng,Carnevale2,wenguanghui2,wang2024momentum,cai2024distributed,mengmin,zhou2025distributed,zhang2025distributed,li2025distributed,huang2025distributed,lixiuxian2,wenguanghui1,yang2024class}), and it is key to ensuring a finite cumulative privacy budget in the infinite time horizon.
+Specifically, by employing average consensus on $\mathbf{x}_{i}^{t}$, we can ensure a diminishing algorithmic sensitivity (see Eq.~\eqref{4T121}), which, combined with meticulously designed diminishing DP-noise variances, can ensure a finite cumulative privacy budget in the infinite time horizon (see Eq.~\eqref{4T19}).
 In contrast, in existing algorithms, the difference $\|x_{i}^{t}-x_{i}^{\prime t}\|$ of state trajectories under adjacent datasets will grow over time, which will in turn lead to a growing sensitivity, and hence, an exploding cumulative privacy budget as iterations proceed.